Mehgugs/cake/Readme.md

 # 🍰 – Effects for Lua

-Cake is a simple library which for using one-shot effects in lua.
+Cake is a simple library for using one-shot effects in lua.

 ```lua
 local cake = require"cake"